 The goals of HA-led STOP-funded initiatives are to work toward achieving these goals.
 To these ends some outcome measures or indicators of progress have been drafted that should be considered in the design and implementation phases of these initiatives.

 HIV Testing Episodes and Rates

-In this section, the number of HIV test episodes and point of care (POC) HIV tests conducted each quarter in BC is shown.
-In general terms the goal is to increase the number of tests performed and to maximize testing efficiency.
-Test episodes are allocated by region according to where the test is performed.
+test episodes and point of care (POC) HIV tests conducted each terms the goal is to increase the maximize testing efficiency.
+Test episodes are allocated by region formed.

 Indicator 1.
 HIV Testing Episodes